Staff Profiles

 NE1 7RU, UK

-Aged 16, I mistakenly embarked on a 5-year technician apprenticeship in a Dickensian crane works in Leeds.
-Two decades later I completed a BSc Archaeology degree at Bradford, worked around the circuit for a while, and then in the mid-noughties did an MA and PhD at York focused on the social contexts of late prehistoric and Roman landscape change.
+Following a BSc Archaeology degree at Bradford, during which I focused on the application of remote sensing technologies and integrated site/landscape assessment, I worked around the circuit for a while, and then in the mid-noughties did an MA and PhD at York focused on the social contexts of late prehistoric and Roman landscape change.
 A late-flowering but interesting archaeological career has taken me to many parts of the British Isles, also to Germany and, between 2007 and 2021, to Hong Kong (HK).
-As a licensed archaeologist in HK, I directed field research on a diversity of site types and periods, published some site reports and co-authored a book on HK archaeology (in English and Chinese), and also ran my own heritage consultancy and editing firm.
-I also spent the last 10 years teaching archaeology and landscape studies in the Department of Anthropology at the Chinese University of HK.
-Beyond work, I enjoy listening to rock music, reading, hiking, birdwatching, playing cricket for Stocksfield CC, listening to cricket on TMS, and following the ups and downs of LUFC.
+As a licensed archaeologist in HK, I directed field research on a diversity of site types and periods, published various site reports and papers, and co-authored a book on HK archaeology (in English and Chinese).
+Between 2011 and 2021, I taught archaeology and landscape studies in the Department of Anthropology at the Chinese University of HK, and for the final 6 years in HK, I also ran a successful heritage consultancy and editing firm, specialising in the editing of heritage-archaeological content for the HK Antiquities and Monuments Office website, exhibitions and reports.
+In 2021 I returned to the UK to complete a Marie Skłodowska-Curie Fellowship in the McCord Centre for Landscape at Newcastle University, which was focused on mapping and characterising for the first time HK's upland historic landscapes.
+Since September 2024, I have worked as the Landscape Analyst on the Hadrian's Wall Pilot for the Climate Change & UNESCO Heritage Project.
+Beyond work, I enjoy hiking, birdwatching, reading, opening the bowling for Stocksfield Cricket Club, and following the ups and downs of Leeds United.

 At the heart of my archaeological research is a long-standing interest in exploring the ways that past people, when faced with particular socio-historical circumstances, engaged with the world around them, thereby creating new places and inscribing the physical environment with layers of social meaning.
 The result of those interactions is the historic landscape we encounter today, which, as Ingold so beautifully put it, "is pregnant with the past".